 As a high school senior, the college audition process can seem daunting.
 If you’re like I was, you have put all of your hopes and dreams into getting into that one special program.
 You’re set on doing musical theatre (or straight theatre), and you won’t let rejection hold you back from accomplishing your goals.
 These are all things that will help you long past the next few months of pre-screenings, interviews, airplane hopping, and auditions.

-Currently in my 2nd year of college majoring in theatre and English and minoring in dance and voice, I remember senior year like it was yesterday…Especially how busy it can get!
+Currently, in my 2nd year of college majoring in theatre and English and minoring in dance and voice, I remember a senior year like it was yesterday…Especially how busy it can get!
 The audition process itself varies from school to school, but there are a few simple preparations you can make to ensure you find success at every audition you attend.

 - Make sure your song(s) and monologue(s) showcase your strongest suit.
 For most BFA’s you will be required to do two songs (possibly an art song, too) as well as a monologue.
 Picking contrasting material that is not overly done is always the best way to go.

 - Be prepared for the dance call.
 Most programs have a dance call where the resident choreographer teaches a combo that you perform in groups after you all learn it.
 I attended a few auditions where you were also supposed to come in with 2 or 3 8-counts worth of choreography to do for all of the department.
 Bring any and all dance shoes you have, in case they ask to see more than one style.

 - Dress to impress.
 I wore fit-and-flare dresses and character shoes for all of my auditions.
 I also took a change of clothes for dance calls.
 It’s always best to dress in dance clothes that show your figure and flatter your body (leotards and dance skirts with skin-colored tights are my go-to).
 Hair should be worn pulled back from your face.